joigno/peluca/README.md

 # $PELUCA Token (ERC20)

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project is a Hardhat project.
+It comes with a ERC20 Token contract, tests for that contract and script that deploys that contract.

 Try running some of the following tasks: